Inside the Australian and New Zealand book industry

 Dark Desert Road (Tim Ayliffe, Echo)

-Tim Ayliffe’s Dark Desert Road follows identical twins Kit and Billie, who grew up under their father’s violent rule – a man scarred by his trauma from serving in Afghanistan....
+Tim Ayliffe’s Dark Desert Road follows identical twins Kit and Billie, who grew up under the violent rule of their father – a man scarred by trauma from serving in...

 Vampire Squid (Prema Arasu, Fremantle)